Stops you from feeling depressed because you are not doing nothing, stops stress, everything.

 Twenty years ago the Arnhem Land Plateau was burning late; burning everything to a crisp every year.
 The work of the rangers has reintroduced good fire management.

-63 million hectares are managed by traditional owners through Indigenous Protected Areas - that's an area more than twice the size of the state of Victoria.
+More than 67 million hectares are managed by traditional owners through Indigenous Protected Areas - that's an area more than twice the size of the state of Victoria.

 Our rangers are trusted by the community.
 After the recent cyclone, the rangers were among the first on the ground helping with the cleanup before the emergency people arrived.